 A One Person Corporation is a corporation with a single stockholder, who must be a natural person, trust, or an estate.
 It must not be confused with a corporation sole.
 The creation of a One Person Corporation or OPC is provided in Title XIII (Special Corporations) of Republic Act No. 11232, also known as the “Revised Corporation Code”.
-The Guidelines are provided in SEC Memorandum Circular No. 7, series of 2019.
+The guidelines, as provided in SEC Memorandum Circular No. 7, series of 2019, are discussed below.

 I. ARTICLES OF INCORPORATION; BYLAWS

 - Corporate name.
 A One Person Corporation shall indicate the letters “OPC” either below or at the end of its corporate name.

 - The primary purpose.

 - Principal office address.